We’ve prepared these notes to help you find your way through I’m an Engineer, Get me out of here

 Don’t “identify”; “find”.
 Don’t “utilise”; “use”.
 Don’t “investigate”; “look at”.

 Talk to us!

 We use our Twitter as a way to interact with experts taking part in I’m a Engineer, among other things.
-It’s a great way to communicate how the event’s going, learn more about you, the people taking part, and ultimately keep in touch with everyone after the event.
-So get on board and follow us at @imanengineer and keep an eye on tweets marked #IAEIE.
+It’s a great way to communicate how the activity ‘s going, learn more about you, the people taking part, and ultimately keep in touch with everyone after the activity.
+So get on board and follow us at @imaengineer and keep an eye on tweets marked #IAEIE.

-Visit the Staffroom at imanengineer.ie/staffroom during the event to say Hi, or if you’ve got a question for the moderators.
+You can also visit the Staffroom (no students allowed) at imanengineer.ie/staffroom during the activity to say hi, or if you’ve got a question for the moderators.

 The small print page